 Junction City is a medium-sized city located in the state of Kansas.
 With a population of 24,621 people and five constituent neighborhoods, Junction City is the 17th largest community in Kansas.
 Junction City has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Junction City, where the median household income is $44,203.00.

 Junction City is a military town: the armed forces employs 12.75% of the workforce, making the military a major focus of life in the city.
 In the civilian sector, Public Service and Healthcare are important in the local economy and are the city’s largest civilian employers, employing 17.32% and 12.38% of the civilian workforce respectively.

 One of the benefits of Junction City is that there is very little traffic.
 The average commute to work is 18.61 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Junction City is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Junction City have a bachelor's degree or advanced degree.
+The education level of Junction City citizens is a little higher than the average for US cities and towns: 21.16% of adults in Junction City have at least a bachelor's degree.

 The most common language spoken in Junction City is English.
 Other important languages spoken here include Spanish and German.